mozilla/normandy/docs/dev/concepts.rst

    the recipe's **arguments**.

 Recipes are stored in the Normandy server's database and the Normandy client fetches them from the service during execution.
+All active recipes are sent to every client, and filtering is done locally on the client.

-Here's an example of a recipe in JSON format, as fetched by the Normandy client:
+Here's an example of a recipe in JSON format, as fetched by the Normandy
+client:

 .. code-block:: json